Assistant Director & Child Forensic Interview Specialist

 Facility Dog Handler

 Stephanie began work at Butterfly Bridge CAC in 2015 upon completion of her internship with the organization.
-She serves as the Family Advocate and MDT Coordinator in our Chilton County office.
-In her primary role as the Family Advocate, she compassionately provides help and support for the children and their caregivers throughout the long, confusing ordeal surrounding a child abuse allegation.
-She is also the designated and trained handler for the organization’s facility dog, Zurg.
-Stephanie obtained a Bachelor of Science degree in Criminal Justice from the University of Alabama at Birmingham.
+She served as the Family Advocate and MDT Coordinator in our Chilton County office.
+In her primary role as the Family Advocate, she compassionately provided help and support for the children and their caregivers throughout the long, confusing ordeal surrounding a child abuse allegation.
+She is currently employed by the Office of Prosecution Services under the HERO Grant as the designated and trained handler for facility dog Zurg.
+HERO stands for Helping Every Survivor Realize Their Opportunity and Strength.
+Zurg provides comfort and security for victims and witnesses in therapy, forensic interviews and throughout the judicial process Stephanie obtained a Bachelor of Science degree in Criminal Justice from the University of Alabama at Birmingham.
 Prior to her work with Butterfly Bridge, Stephanie started her own environmental services business in 2009, which she successfully ran while still attending college.
-She enjoys reading, traveling, and spending time with friends.

 Canine Companions for Independence Facility Dog